-Check the appropriate box to identify your high school completion requirement for degree-seeking entering students:

-- High school diploma is required and GED is accepted - \Box High school diploma is required and GED is not accepted - \Box High school diploma or equivalent is not required

-C4.Does your institution require or recommend a general college-preparatory program for degree-seeking students?
+Chec stude ck the appropriate box to identify your high school completion requirement for degree-seeking entering ents: ☐ High school diploma is required and GED is accepted ☐ High school diploma is required and GED is not accepted ☐ High school diploma or equivalent is not required Does your institution require or recommend a general college-preparatory program for degree-seeking ents? ☐ Require ☐ Recommend ☐ Neither require nor recommend

-Require

-- \Box Recommend

-- \Box Neither require nor recommend

-- C5.Distribution of high school units required and/or recommended.
+C5.
+Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.

-Distribution of high school units required and/or recommended Units Required Units Recommended
+Units Required Units Recommended

-Total academic units 20
+Total academic units

-English 4
+English

-Mathematics 4
+Mathematics

-Science 4
+Science

-Of these, units that must be lab 3
+Of these, units that must be lab

-Foreign language 4
+Foreign language

-Social studies 4
+Social studies

 History

 Academic electives

 Computer Science

 Visual/Performing Arts

 Other (specify)